thothinnovations/placeholder-framework-integration/README.md

-# Stoner‑Framework VS Code Extension
+# `stoner-framework` VS Code Extension

-Advanced navigation, refactoring and _visual hints_ for projects that use the placeholders pattern.
+Advanced navigation, hints, diagnostics and refactoring for `stoner-framework` projects using the `<!-- placeholder -->` pattern.

 <br>